 After dozens and dozens of runDisney contests, it was my turn.
 Oh, I had attempted early on in the life of the franchise to volunteer as a medical volunteer, but the process was complicated and disjointed.
 In general, the runDisney volunteer process (for all positions) has greatly streamlined itself in the past couple of years.
 During the 2017 Disney Princess Half Marathon Weekend, this princess turned physical therapist finally had the opportunity to trade in her running shoes for a stethoscope.
 Let me share what every runner should know about the runDisney Medical Team.
 Just in case…

-Florida Hospital Celebration Health has overseen the health of runDisney runners for over 20 years and is its Official Medical Provider.
+While, Florida Hospital Celebration Health has overseen the health of runDisney runners for over 20 years, Advent Health is now its Official Medical Provider.
 They service over 200,000 runners every year!!
 State and out-of-state licensed/certified physicians, osteopaths, chiropractors, physician assistants, advanced registered nurse practitioners, physical therapists, registered nurses, paramedics, and emergency medicine technicians (EMTs) are qualified for this “elite” team.
 (Some healthcare students who meet the standards for supervision are permitted.)

 All certifications are reviewed and verified prior to each contest, waivers are completed, and coded credentials sent approximately 3 weeks prior to the race.
 The runDisney Medical Team is a separate entity and not otherwise affiliated with the runDisney Volunteer Ambassadors who perform functions such as race packet or snack pack distribution. (runDisney Dress Code, however, does suggest comfortable yet professional attire for every volunteer and prefers khakis to jeans/shorts.)
 Florida Hospital Celebration Health provides professional liability insurance for the runDisney Medical Team on race day.